se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 Any updates to your application will first be made to the virtual DOM.
 Then, React will compare the virtual DOM with the actual DOM using a [diffing algorithm](https://reactjs.org/docs/reconciliation.html) to find out what changes have to be made to the actual DOM.
 Finally, React figures out how to update the actual DOM in the most effective way possible to guarantee minimum update time.
 This results in better performance and a cleaner user experience, even with data-intensive applications.

+#### Other Advantages of React

-Those are the three main benefits of React.
-Other advantages are as follows:
+Besides the three main benefits explained above, React has the following advantages:
  - React only allows data to flow downwards (one-way data binding), which makes your application easier to debug.
- - It is a constantly developing open-source library that is backed by Facebook, so you can be sure of getting community support.
+ - As it is an open-source library backed by Facebook, it is constantly being updated with new features and performance optimizations.
- - If your application is large, you can manage its state conveniently using [Redux](https://redux.js.org/introduction/getting-started).
-Note that Redux can be used with any other view library, but it is mostly used with React.
-Hence, there are more resources for learning React + Redux.
+ - If you want to manage the state of your application using [Redux](https://redux.js.org/introduction/getting-started), React might be a better choice than other libraries / frameworks as there are more resources for learning React + Redux.

 ### Why not React?